rollkit/docs/tutorials/gm-world.md

 brew install wget
 ```

 Your development environment is setup!
-Now, head to [part 1](#part-one).
+Now, head to [part 1](#part-1).

-## Part one
+## Part 1

 This part of the tutorial will teach developers how to easily run a local data availability (DA) devnet on their own machine (or in the cloud).
 **Running a local devnet for DA to test your rollup is the recommended first step before deploying to a testnet.**
 This eliminates the need for testnet tokens and deploying to a testnet until you are ready.

 ::: warning
-Part one of the tutorial has only been tested on an AMD machine running Ubuntu 22.10 x64.
+Part 1 of the tutorial has only been tested on an AMD machine running Ubuntu 22.10 x64.
 :::

 Whether you're a developer simply testing things on your laptop or using a virtual machine in the cloud,